pverrecchia/Raspberry-Pi-weather-dashboard/README.md

 - Sets up a homepage to return an index.html
 - Sets up a very simple data handler that queries the MySQL database (optional but I wanted to try using a handler and query parameters)

-### Part 3a: Automating starting the server
+### Part 3a: Automating server startup

 I also configured the node server to start automatically when the Pi powers up.
 I attempted to use crontab for this as well but it didn't work properly.
 I tried a few strategies but was ultimately successful after finding [this forum post](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=138861).
 It involves creating a .service file and copying it to /tc/systemd/system.

-Now the Pi will automatically start the server and record data once powered on.
+Now the Pi will automatically start the server and record measurement once powered on.
 This will make it easy to box up and plug in anywhere.

 ## Part 4: Making a dashboard

 Lastly, I made a very simple dashboard that will display the data retrieved from the database.
 When I navigate to <RaspberryPi_IP>:8080 in my broswer, index.html will be returned as per Part 3.
 In index.html, a jQuery GET call is made to the server's /data handler which queries the DB and returns the measurments to the client.

-The most recent measurements are showed at the top of the dashboard.
+The most recent measurements are displayed at the top of the dashboard.
 Three charts show the 3-day trailing measurements of temperature, humidity and pressure.
 The number of days is controllable in the jQuery GET call.
-I may eventually be expose this in the form of a drop-down.
+I may eventually expose this in the form of a drop-down selector.

 After the data is returned, I used Chart.js to make some nice and simple plots!